-Retinols, also known as retinoids, are a derivative of vitamin A. You’ve undoubtedly seen the name on bottles and jars every time you set foot in Sephora since they’re the stars of the anti-aging beauty industry.
-The terminology for retinoids can be confusing so we are going to break it all down and find out why retinols are important, who should be using them and how often.
+Retinols, also known as retinoids, are a derivative of natural vitamin A. You’ve undoubtedly seen the name on bottles and jars every time you set foot in Sephora, since retinoids are the star of the anti-aging beauty industry.
+The terminology for retinoids can be confusing so we are going to break it all down and find out why they are so important, who should be using them, and how they should be used.

 Is Retin-A the same thing as Retinol?

-No. Although they are both derivatives of vitamin A, Retin-A is a prescription only product, and much more potent than any over-the-counter product containing retinol.
-Retin-A is not only prescribed as an anti-aging remedy, but it’s also extremely effective in fighting acne.
+No. Although they are both derivatives of vitamin A, Retin-A is a brand name retinoic acid, prescription-only product, and much more potent than any over-the-counter product containing retinol.
+Retin-A is not only prescribed as an anti-aging remedy, but it’s also extremely effective in fighting acne and reversing sun damage.
 When retinol is applied to the skin, it stimulates the production of retinoic acid, so some of its’ strength is lost in the conversion process.
 Retinoic acid can reduce fine lines, pigmentation, increase collagen production, and give an overall tightening and smoothness to skin.
 Retin-A, on the other hand, doesn’t need to create this process–it is the retinoic acid, so the effects happen much more quickly and strongly.

-A few of the Retin-A brands you might be prescribed by your dermatologist include: Retin-A Micro, Atralin, Renova, Tazorac, Differin, and all with varying strengths identified in their percentages (ranges 0.02-0.3%).
+A few of the retinoid brands you might be prescribed by your dermatologist include: Retin-A Micro, Atralin, Renova, Tazorac, and all with varying strengths identified in their percentages (ranges 0.02-0.3%).
 Differin used to be a prescription only medication and can now be found over the counter.

 Is Retin-A always better since it’s stronger?